Quick disclosure: there's a good chance some of the links in this post are affiliate links. This just helps me keep this blog up and running, thanks!!

-Roasting Pan Substitutes
+Roasting Pan Substitute

 Prior Preparation Prevents Piss Poor Performance

 Whatever you can prepare ahead of the actual day of, do it!
 I roasted and pureed my squash/pumpkin 4 days in advance.
 I got my groceries a week before so I wouldn’t have to be running errands last minute.
 Most importantly, I did the bulk of my cooking the day before: baking the pies, making the cranberry sauce, and cooking the potatoes.
-Prepare ahead of time and save yourself a lot of headache.
+Prepare ahead of time and save yourself a lot of headaches.

 And Finally, Take it Easy

 Pour yourself a generous glass of wine and enjoy your meal.
 You’ve earned it.
 Disclaimer: I’m not a chef, I’m not a cook, I have a degree in hospitality management but I preferred rooms management to restaurant management.
 So, this is just one woman in a kitchen trying to help.
-This is what worked for me, and I hope it helps!
+This is what worked for me, and I hope it helps you!